 It also covers:

-You will require private health insurance or Department of Veterans’ Affairs (DVA) entitlements or agree to self-fund this course.
+You will require private health insurance (top cover in psychiatric) or Department of Veterans’ Affairs (DVA) entitlements or agree to self-fund this course.